web-infra-dev/midscene/apps/site/docs/en/docs/getting-started/quick-start.md

 ## Integrate with Playwright

 > [Playwright.js](https://playwright.com/) is an open-source automation library developed by Microsoft, primarily designed for end-to-end testing and web scraping of web applications.

+We assume you already have a project with Puppeteer.

 ### Step 1. update playwright.config.ts